 What to see in Copenhagen: (9 Best Things To See In Copenhagen)

 - Little Mermaid

 A fantastic and highly recommended way to see the city.
 There are 2 different places to catch the ferry.
 Nyhavn is where we caught ours.
 There are two companies departing from there.
 Once costs $12 per person for the hour tour.
 Walking just a few feet, we saw that the other company charged $6 for the same hour cruise, so we were happy.
 The tour takes you around the city and we saw:

 Little is appropriate for this statue.
 It reminded me of the little piss boy in Brussels :-) , .
-We only saw the rear side from the boat.
 This is another touristy thing to do while visiting delightful Copenhagen and there were plenty of people waiting to have their photograph taken with it.
 The little mermaid is perhaps the best known work of Hans Christian Andersen, so if you’re a fan, it is worth seeing.
 The brewer Carl Jacobsen donated the statue to the city in 1913 as he was a big fan of the story.
 The poor thing has been vandalized a bunch of times, including being beheaded twice, sawing off an arm and having paint poured all over her, but she always gets fixed!
 Damn vandals!!!